AI literacy

 AI Literacy

-Our most recent research shows this approach has real impact: Most respondents found the content useful and wanted more of it, and a slight majority reported increased trust in the news organization after viewing just one example.
-Close to half (47%) said they would be more likely to turn to the organization for future information about AI.
+Our recent research shows journalists sharing basic AI literacy content with their audience has real impact: Not only did people respond saying they found the content useful and wanted more of it, a slight majority reported increased trust in the news organization after viewing just one AI literacy example.

 AI literacy content helps communities feel informed and it strengthens trust in your newsroom as a credible source on AI and everyday news.